 San Francisco, Marin, and Oakland, CA

 Many orthodontists recommend removing existing teeth before beginning orthodontic treatment to allow room to straighten teeth.
 While this is rather common in the field of orthodontics, these pre-procedure extractions are not always the wisest course of action.
-In fact, your San Francisco orthodontists at Glen Park Dental believes that, in many instances, parents should just say no when it comes to having teeth extracted prior to orthodontic treatment, and here is why.
+In fact, your San Francisco dentists at Glen Park Dental believe that, in many instances, parents should just say no when it comes to having teeth extracted prior to orthodontic treatment, and here is why.

 Orthodontists recommend extractions to prevent crowding in the mouth